 Why a Ph.D. in Law?

 If you are trying to decide between the Ph.D. in Law and a Ph.D. in another discipline, many of the same considerations come into play.
-Also keep in mind that Ph.D. programs in economics, political science, history and other disciplines train scholars to produce research responsive to the questions of those disciplines.
+Also keep in mind that Ph.D. programs in economics, political science, history and other fields train scholars to produce research responsive to the questions central to those disciplines.
 The scholarship produced by law faculties, and expected of candidates for teaching positions at law schools, is largely motivated by different sets of questions.
-While many students are able to apply their training in other disciplines to the study of law, a significant advantage of the Ph.D. in Law is that it is designed specifically to prepare students for careers in legal scholarship, rather than scholarship in another discipline.
-We should also stress that the Ph.D. in Law program welcomes applications from candidates with interdisciplinary research interests and it will be possible to receive significant advanced training in other disciplines as part of the Ph.D. in Law.
+While many students are able to apply their training in other disciplines to the study of law, a significant advantage of the Ph.D. in Law is that it is designed specifically to prepare students for careers in legal scholarship, rather than scholarship in another field.
+We should also stress that the Ph.D. in Law program welcomes applications from candidates with interdisciplinary research interests and it will be possible to receive significant advanced training in other disciplines as part of the Ph.D. in Law program.